 Talk with your coteacher about how to cut out the distractions during your lessons.

-2) Competition is everywhere.
+Competition is everywhere.

 Try tying any competitions to your incentive system, either through competition between classes or tables.

-1) People will stare at you on the streets.
+- People will stare at foreigners shamelessly.

-3) People are covered from head to toe.
+- People are covered from head to toe.

 If you don’t want to go to these extremes, keep your sunscreen handy.

-1) Taiwanese language 台語
+- Taiwanese language 台語

-*Ask your students to teach you a word every now and then.
+Ask your students to teach you a word every now and then.
 Who can say no to free Taiwanese lessons?

-2) Squat Toilets
+- Squat Toilets

 In Taiwan, they don’t always have the western toilets like in America.
 Instead, they have “squat toilets” or “squatty potties”.
 These are ubiquitous around schools and other public places.
 These bathrooms may not supply any toilet paper or soap, so you’ll need to provide your own.
 In Taiwan, this means little packets of tissues are used as toilet paper.